 This allocation supports the purchase of a user-friendly interactive web-based tool or budget explorer that will help residents, Council and staff navigate the City's operating, ARPA, and capital budgets.
-The intention is that this platform will help users understand how the City spends taxpayer dollars, make it easier for the City to develop budget decisions, and preserve fiscal resources.
-With the City's potential implementation of Balancing Act in Fiscal Year 2024, Council will consider whether this program continues to need funding, or if it will reallocate these funds to another purpose.
+This will help users understand how the City spends taxpayer dollars, make it easier for the City to develop budget decisions, and preserve fiscal resources.
+This project was delayed in Fiscal Year 2023 but is anticipated to commence in the Fiscal Year 2024.